WebAssembly/spec/md-proto/WebAssembly.md

 #### Linear Memory Instantiation

-An array of bytes with the length set to the [Memory Section](#memory-section)'s initial size field is added to the instance.
+An array of bytes with the length being the value of the [Memory Section](#memory-section)'s initial size field is created and added to the instance.
+Any byte not initialized by any data initializer is initialized to zero.

 The contents of the [Data Section](#data-section) are loaded into this array.
 Each [string] is loaded into linear memory at its associated offset.

+**Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.

 #### Recursion Limit